2020 Toyota Prius Trim Levels with Comparisons & Configurations.

 Adaptive front-lighting and auto-leveling headlights are Limited standards.
 You'll also find a color head-up display to keep you aware of the speed limit and other concerns.
 Like the XLE, it wears 17-inch 5-spoke alloys with titanium-finished wheel inserts.
 A moonroof is still an option, even on this top trim.

-Compare the 2020 Prius Limited vs LE AWD-e Trim Levels.
+Compare the 2020 Prius Limited vs LE AWD-e Trims.
 What is the difference?

 The LE AWD-e models are not as well-appointed as the Limited, which is the top trim.
 However electronic all-wheel drive is a big advantage for Prius LE drivers who frequently encounter snow.